dominicbeesley/blitter-vhdl-6502/src/hdl/modelC20K/doc/AndyC/C20K-getting-started.md

  * the NoIce debugger only works in slot F
  * holding down "£" at boot can be used to "catch" corrupted ROMs (see [Troubleshooting](#troubleshooting))
- * The Hazel feature for Model B, Electron machines only works on ROM slots with a number below that of the BLTUTIL ROM
+ * The Hazel feature only works on ROM slots with a number below that of the BLTUTIL ROM

     *ROMS